-The integrated circuit incorporates dual Hall effect elements with a 2.2 mm spacing and signal processing that switches in response to differential magnetic signals created by a ferromagnetic target.
-The circuitry contains a sophisticated digital circuit to reduce system offsets, to calibrate the gain for air-gap-independent switch points, and to achieve true zero-speed operation.
-Signal optimization occurs at power-on through the combination of offset and gain adjust, and is maintained throughout the operating time with the use of a running-mode calibration.
+The integrated circuit incorporates dual Hall-effect elements with a 2.2 mm spacing and signal processing that switches in response to differential magnetic signals created by ringmagnet poles.
+The circuitry contains a sophisticated digital circuit to reduce system offsets, to calibrate the gain for airgap-independent switch points, and to achieve true zero-speed operation.
+Signal optimization occurs at power-on through the combination of offset and gain adjust and is maintained throughout the operating time with the use of a running-mode calibration.
 The running-mode calibration provides immunity to environmental effects such as micro-oscillations of the target or sudden air gap changes.

-The device is ideally suited to obtaining speed and duty cycle information in gear tooth-based speed, position, and timing applications, such as in speedometers.
+The device is ideally suited to obtaining speed and duty cycle information in ring-magnet-based speed, position, and timing applications, such as in speedometers.